annahosanna/reactor-http3-experiment/BUILDING.md

 - Other Tests

 1. test.sh attemps to open a whole bunch of connections (you will probably find you can't do more than about 500 per second)
 2. test2.sh invokes a few instances of test3.sh concurrently.
-The best results I have ever received are completing in linear time, but most often more connection results in significantly worse performance.
+The best results I have ever received are completing in linear time, but most often more connections results in significantly worse performance.